Under Sink Water Heater

 My well water comes into the house at 40'F, and there's not enough BTUs in that little unit to heat it to anywhere near 120'F. And, to get it warm, you'd have to choke down the flow where you wouldn't have enough GPM to wash or rinse much.

 I would mount an outdoor propane unit.
-We have one for an out build that supplies two full baths with showers at the same time.
+We have one for an outbuilding that supplies two full baths with showers at the same time, and we initially considered water heater rental Windsor Ontario as a practical option for that setup.

 They make smaller units, and electrical sized properly.